Clinical Medical Assistant Curriculum: How to Build Yours

 Besides, every class has a textbook.
 Right?

-Plus, textbooks include supplemental materials that provide more reinforcement information to students.
+Plus, textbooks include supplemental medical assistant teaching materials that provide more reinforcement information to students.

 Last, homework is easy when using a textbook – just assign pages to read and then discuss them in the next class!